Here's How Your Trade Raytheon Technologies Corporation (RTX) Aggressively Right Now

-Raytheon Technologies Corporation (NYSE:RTX) went up by 0.03% from its latest closing price compared to the recent 1-year high of $104.98.
-The company’s stock price has collected 3.88% of gains in the last five trading sessions.
+Raytheon Technologies Corporation (NYSE:RTX) went down by -0.88% from its latest closing price compared to the recent 1-year high of $106.02.
+The company’s stock price has collected -4.50% of loss in the last five trading sessions.
 The Wall Street Journal reported on 02/28/22 that NIO, Novavax, Lockheed, Yandex, First Horizon: What to Watch in the Stock Market Today

 Is It Worth Investing in Raytheon Technologies Corporation (NYSE :RTX) Right Now?

-Raytheon Technologies Corporation (NYSE:RTX) scored a price-to-earnings ratio above its average ratio, recording 40.49 x from its present earnings ratio.
-Plus, the 36-month beta value for RTX is at 1.32.
+Raytheon Technologies Corporation (NYSE:RTX) scored a price-to-earnings ratio above its average ratio, recording 38.67 x from its present earnings ratio.
+Plus, the 36-month beta value for RTX is at 1.31.
+Opinions of the stock are interesting as 15 analysts out of 23 who provided ratings for Raytheon Technologies Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse